Trusted to care in Cheadle, Cheshire

 Everyone deserves dignity and respect as they approach the end of their journey, and our highly experienced team can provide empathetic understanding and compassion at that difficult time.
 We work with your loved one, family, GP and other healthcare professionals to give palliative care, ensuring that everything is as you wish in their final stage of life.Read more

-Designed to provide the most comfortable and enriching environment for people living with dementia, our highly experienced team at Abney Court will assist your loved one with understanding and patience, offering enriching activities they enjoy.
+Our home is designed to the latest dementia standards to provide the most comfortable and enriching environment for people living with dementia.
+Our highly experienced team at Abney Court will assist your loved one with understanding and patience, offering enriching activities they enjoy.
 Music, art, and gentle exercise have been proven to help slow the memory loss associated with dementia, allowing people to retain their independence for longer.

 Our immediate surroundings can have a huge impact on our quality of life, particularly when trying to make sense of the world around us.
 We work with academic partners to create care home environments that help people living with dementia to live as independent and stress-free a life as possible.Read more